 Story and Gameplay

-A brief opening scene shows our bowtied Hero and his girlfriend assaulted by oncoming bandits, resulting in a kidnapping for the girl and ample side scrolling action motivation for the boy.
+A brief opening scene shows the hero and his girlfriend assaulted by oncoming bandits, resulting in a kidnapping for the girl and ample side-scrolling action motivation for the boy.

 Gameplay consists of the player utilizing crouching and jumping kicks, along with a forward punch, to move the protagonist onward past enemies and obstacles.
 Henchmen will approach from both the left and right sides of the screen, often brandishing weapons.
 Individual stages scroll between cityscapes that feature large numbers of enemies, including bottle and knife throwers, to platform heavy segments with less opponents but a unique set obstacles including flinging bombs, charging pigs and fire pits.

-At the end of each stage a boss battle occurs against your assailant under a sunset backdrop, 10 hit points apiece.
-After defeat the deviant will take your girlfriend once again and the next stage begins.
+At the end of each stage a boss battle occurs against the assailant under a sunset backdrop, 10 hit points apiece.
+After defeat the deviant will take the hero's girlfriend once again and the next stage begins.
 New stages introduce new foes, and there are three stages in total.

 The soundtrack for My Hero takes musical cues from Russian dance and traditional Hasidic Klezmer.
 It features a main theme that switches from C# minor to C# major every 8 measures.
 Additional themes are present during boss battles and story sequences.

 My Hero holds a distinction as being one of the few titles released in the secondary Sega Card format, and it has the box art to prove it.